Arch-Noize/math-magicians/README.md

 # ➗ Math Magicians! <a name="about-project"></a>

-This project, eventually, will become a fully fledged calculator application
+This project is a simple, fully fledged calculator application.

 ## 🛠 Built With <a name="built-with"></a>